w3f/Grant-Milestone-Delivery/evaluations/ocelloids-monitor-sdk-whisker.md

 ## General Notes

 Overall, this is a solid project, well documented and scripts, and all promised features work as expected, and are well tested (including unit tests and intergration tests).

-## Issues

-When I run the `filter-extrinsics` test, only part of the log is shown and after waiting for a long time no extrinsics from the chain are returned, is there a bug or do I need to wait longer?

 ### Logs